kong4ndrew/home-manager/README.md

 #### 1. Install Nix

 Install the Nix Installer from [Determinate Systems](https://https://zero-to-nix.com/start/install)<br>
-Enter password when it wants to sudo<br>
+Enter password when it wants to sudo.<br>
 Confirm Y to proceed with installation.<br>
 Restart terminal and confirm Nix installed with:<br>